Styles of house music: B

 Also known as Balearic house, initially was an eclectic blend of DJ-led dance music that emerged in the mid-1980s.
 It later became the name of a more specific style of electronic dance music that was popular into the mid-1990s.
-Balearic beat was named for its popularity among European nightclub and beach rave patrons on the Balearic island of Ibiza, a popular tourist destination.
+Balearic beat was named for its association with European nightclubs and beach raves on Ibiza, a tourist destination in the Balearic islands.
 Some dance music compilations referred to it as "the sound of Ibiza", even though many other, more aggressive and upbeat forms of dance music could be heard on the island.